How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 If you want to travel to Kerala at a quieter time, you can visit during the off-season from April to May, though it can be more humid.
 Some people even like to go to Kerala during the monsoon season from June to August.

-How many days to spend in Kerala
+Final thoughts on how many days to spend in Kerala

 On our 2 week Kerala itinerary we met homestay owners, local kids, drivers, fellow European travellers and local bar managers.
 One of my most heart-warming memories of our stay in Varkala is when we were spontaneously invited to a wedding.
 It was a very special moment and encapsulated the openness and generosity of the people in Kerala.